 9. Does the International Geography Bee’s Canadian Division only test knowledge of Canadian geography?

-No, the International Geography Bee is not limited to questions on the geography of Canada.
-Questions on the geography of the Canada form about 15-20% of the questions we ask for the IGB in Canada.
+No, the International Geography Bee is not limited to questions on the geography of Canada; it is a comprehensive competition covering all of world geography.
+Most questions are about the geography of other parts of the world.

 Canadian Championships